ccoutant/dwarf-locations/024-revise-operations.md

 >
 >       <[*any*] A> → <[*specified type*] A'>
 >

-**NOTE FOR DISCUSSION** Should the types that can be converted be specified?
-Some of the conversions can be kind of weird.

 > `DW_OP_reinterpret` ([ULEB] DIE offset with 0 for generic type)
 >